supabase/splinter/docs/0015_rls_references_user_metadata.md

 ### Rationale

-Supabase Auth [user_metadata](https://supabase.com/docs/guides/auth/managing-user-data#accessing-user-metadata) allows you to assign metadata to users on sign up.
-That metadata can also be manipulated by the relevant user, making it inapropriate in a security context like row level security (RLS).
+Supabase Auth [user_metadata](https://supabase.com/docs/guides/auth/managing-user-data#accessing-user-metadata) is used to set metadata about the user on sign up.
+It is designed to be manipulated by the user themselves.
+Because the user can change it (either directly or indirectly by sending a user update API call) to any value (there is no validation) this should not be used to base security policies.

 ### The Risk